-Heating, Ventilating, and Air Conditioning (HVAC) may be the biggest user of energy in your building -– about 42% of your total energy bill.
-To better manage your costs, trim those bills remember to turn it off heating and cooling when not needed.
-And if necessary, make improvements to get the most efficiency out of your HVAC - run it less; and make it more efficient.
+Heating, Ventilating, and Air Conditioning (HVAC) may be the biggest user of energy in your building - about 42% of your total bill.
+To better manage or trim your costs, remember to turn off heating and cooling when its not needed.
+If necessary, make improvements to get the most efficiency out of your HVAC - run it less; and make it more efficient.

 Controlling thermostat settings

 - During the summer months, set your thermostat at 78°F degrees or higher.
 For every degree warmer you'll save about 2% on your electric bill.